ClareBee/skills_matrix/security_principles/A02_Broken_Authentication.md

 *NB - SSL/TLS doesn't protect against SI prediction/brute force/client-side tampering/fixation BUT does protect against disclosure/capture from network traffic*

 #### Cookies
+> Another sort of attack you have to be aware of when using CookieStore is the replay attack.
+Rails Guides => avoided by nonce

 **Secure Attribute**
 - instructs web browsers to only send cookie through encrypted HTTPS (SSL/TLS) connection, vs MitM (Man-in-the-Middle) attacks (interception of SI from web browser traffic)